Here are 9 great stability ball exercises you can do at any age. Yes, really – any age. And you’ll love these!

 - Raise your left knee toward your left elbow, hold for a second, then lower back to the floor.

 What it does: Strengthens your triceps, abs and hips.

 If you are just starting, pick one or two exercises, print them out and record your progress on the back of the page.
 Be careful not to strain yourself – exercises are meant to be done slowly and without pain.
 If you experience pain, stop doing the exercise and if necessary, see a doctor.
 It’s normal to have some slight soreness after exercising muscles that haven’t been ‘woken up’ in a while, but avoid overdoing it.
 Three times a week is a great start and after a month or so, switch to other exercises.

 And if you are at an intermediate level and looking for different exercises, we hope these are helpful – let us know if there’s any other exercises you’d like to see.
 We like to try new exercises and are always open to suggestions!

 Stability balls can be fun – incorporate them into your normal exercise routines and you’ll be happy you did!
 Have fun and thank you for stopping by – we hope you have the best of health and visit us often!

-Read review and be sure to order the right size *tap to see size chart
+Be sure to order the size that’s right for your height *tap to see size chart